MoistCoder/CockyGrabber/docs/usage.md

 var history = grabber.GetHistory(); // Collect all History with GetHistory()
 ```

-## Grabbing data from multiple Browsers
+## Grabbing data from multiple browsers

 CockyGrabber provides a `UniversalGrabber` which can be used to grab Cookies, Logins, and such from multiple Browsers.</br>
 Here is an example showing how to grab stuff from all Chromium/Blink-browsers: